-Akamai's executive compensation program for 1999 consisted primarily of base salary and stock options designed to align executive compensation with Akamai's long-term strategic goals and shareholder interest and to attract, retain and reward executives.
+Akamai's executive compensation program for 1999 consisted primarily of base salary and stock options or restricted stock designed to align executive compensation with Akamai's long-term strategic goals and shareholder interest and to attract, retain and reward executives.
 Akamai employed first year cash bonuses to attract few key executives.
 The Committee's executive compensation philosophy holds that a significant portion of executive compensation should be tied directly to the performance of Akamai as a whole.
-The stock option grants for Akamai executives reflect this philosophy.
+The stock option and restricted stock grants for Akamai executives reflect this philosophy.
 By linking compensation to Akamai's business objectives Akamai believes that a performance-oriented environment is created for its executives and other employees.